Mike's PBX Cookbook

 To fix the 2016 display will be a 2 step process:

 Using MAT, go into station admin and highlight the 2016s that needs to be fixed.
 Click on features and at the bottom of the page and in the SEARCH BY box, make sure 'feature' and NOT 'feature group' is selected.
 IF key 7 is assigned a feature (IE. Program, Autodial, message center,etc.), then find the feature of DDS and when DDS pops up , make sure NO DIGIT DISPLAY is in the box, then click OK, then done.
 Then click on key 7, click on clear, click on ok, click on ok again, then on the main station admin page the sync status should be CHG.
 Go ahead and send this change to the switch (sync, transmit, selected).
-What this accomplishes is it nuls key 7.
+What this accomplishes is it nulls key 7.

 Key 7 must be clear - with nothing programmed on it before assigning the digit display.

 Once the change is submitted to the switch and key 7 is clear, go back into station admin, click on the 2016, click on features, go to DDS and and now you can select automatic digit display, click on OK, click on done, click on OK.
-Then transmit this to the switch (sync,transmit,selected). this will automaticlly assign key 7 as the program key and your display should now work.
+Then transmit this to the switch (sync,transmit,selected). this will automatically assign key 7 as the program key and your display should now work.

 Changing a phones ring type